usmansbk/blog-draft/markdowns/redux.md

 </script>
 ```

-The top half will handle the application state logic, while the bottom half will manage the UI.

 State logic should never manipulate the UI (DOM) of an application.

+Separating UI and State logic makes our code cleaner and more maintanable.

 ## State Tree

 Conceptually, there are two kinds of data in our application.
-The `todos` and `goals`.
+Two arrays of todo item objects and goal item objects.
 A naive way of storing our application data would be declaring them as variables.

 ```js
 // State section